buhrmi/svelte-poker/README.md

-# Svelte Poker
+# Rock Solid Poker

-A poker game written in [Svelte](https://svelte.dev) featuring [Standardized Hand Histories](https://hh-specs.handhistory.org)

-This is only the frontend part of the app.
-Excuse the overall clumsiness of the code.
-It's going to (probably, maybe) improve over time.
+A poker app made in Svelte.
+You can try our [test server](https://test.rocksolidpoker.net)

 ## What's new?